Bis(trimethylsilyl)amine: Other uses

 In photolithography, HMDS is often used as an adhesion promoter for photoresists.
 Best results are obtained by applying HMDS from the gas phase on heated substrates.

-In electron microscopy, HMDS can be used as an alternative to critical point drying during sample preparation.
+In electron microscopy, HMDS can be used as an alternative to critical point drying during sample preparation because of its very low surface tension.

 In pyrolysis-gas chromatography-mass spectrometry, HMDS is added to the analyte to create silylated diagnostic products during pyrolysis, in order to enhance detectability of compounds with polar functional groups.

 In plasma-enhanced chemical vapor deposition (PECVD), HMDS is used as a molecular precursor as a replacement to highly flammable and corrosive gasses like SiH_{4}, CH_{4}, NH_{3} as it can be easily handled.
-HMDS is used in conjunction with a plasma of various gases such as argon, helium and nitrogen to deposit SiCN thin films/coatings with excellent mechanical, optical and electronic properties.
+HMDS is used in conjunction with a plasma of various gases such as argon, helium, and nitrogen to deposit SiCN thin films/coatings with excellent mechanical, optical and electronic properties.